End-to-end Temporal Action Detection with Transformer: Experiments

 TadTR is trained using AdamW~\cite{loshchilov2017decoupled} optimizer.
 The initial learning rate is $2\times10^{-4}$ and scaled by a factor of 0.1 after training for a certain number of epochs.
 The learning rates of the linear projection layers for predicting attention weights and sampling offsets are multiplied by 0.1.
-We train the models for 30, 15, and 20 epochs and decrease the learning rate after 25, 12, and 15 epochs on THUMOS14, ActivityNet-1.3, and HACS Segments respectively.
+We train the models for 30, 15, and 30 epochs and decrease the learning rates after 25, 12, and 25 epochs on THUMOS14, ActivityNet-1.3, and HACS Segments respectively.
 The batch size is set to 16.

+In the experiments, we also explore an improved training setting.
+Following RetinaNet~\cite{lin2017focal} and AFSD~\cite{lin2021learning}, we use focal loss~\cite{lin2017focal} for the classification term in the matching cost (Eq.~\ref{eq:matching_cost}).
+We find that this modification speeds up convergence.
+Therefore the total numbers of training epochs are reduced to 16, 12, and 20 on the three datasets, respectively.
+The learning rates are decreased after 14, 9, and 18 epochs, respectively.
+Besides, we use the integrity-based instance filtering (IBIF) strategy in G-TAD~\cite{xu2020g} and AFSD~\cite{lin2021learning} to replace the default length-based instance filtering strategy on THUMOS14.
+To be specific, in each window, we only keep those ground truth instances whose integrity exceeds 0.75.
+Here, the integrity of an instance $s_g$ in a window $s_w$ is defined as $|s_g \cap s_w|/|s_g|$, where $|\cdot|$ means the length.
+It is similar to IoU but has a different denominator.
+Those windows without such instances are ignored during training.

 The experiments are conducted on a workstation with a single Tesla P100 GPU card, and Intel(R) Xeon(R) CPU E5-2682 v4 @ 2.50GHz.
-It takes around 40 minutes, 1.5 hours, and 7 hours to finish training on THUMOS14, ActivityNet-1.3, and HACS Segments, respectively.
+It takes around 10 minutes, 36 minutes, and 150 minutes to finish training on THUMOS14, ActivityNet-1.3, and HACS Segments, respectively.